mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - can integrate with other Azure services, CI/CD and used by data engineers to ETL
     - can also manage SSIS (SQL Server Integration Services packages)
     - can run Polybase
+    - pipeline activities can use built-in or use *linked services* to load and process data - so you can use right tech for each step fo the workflow:
+    - use Blob store to ingest, then SQL database to run a stored proc, then do data processing in Databricks or HDInsight...
 - **Components of Data Factory**
 - Pipelines: group of activities that can be scheduled
     - you chain these activities together